The Current State of Autonomous Vehicle Insurance

 - Real-time telematics: Continuous data on system engagement, sensor performance, and software version

 AI algorithms analyzing accident patterns and traffic data now demonstrate 40% higher accuracy compared to traditional actuarial methods, enabling dynamic premium adjustments that were impossible just a few years ago.
-The SELF DRIVE Act, if passed, would further fuel this shift by mandating standardized crash reporting data that insurers can use to build more accurate risk models.
+If the SELF DRIVE Act passes, standardized crash reporting data from a new national repository will further sharpen insurer risk models.

 Manufacturer-Backed and Usage-Based Models

 Car manufacturer insurance programs from companies like Tesla and GM use real-time vehicle data to calculate premiums dynamically.
+Tesla generated over $1 billion in insurance premiums in 2025 and has expanded to 14 states.
+GM Insurance launched in California in March 2026.
 As Level 4–5 vehicles become more prevalent, expect more manufacturers to offer policies that bundle product liability with traditional coverages.
 For broader context on how these trends fit into the overall market, review the latest car insurance rate increases in 2026 to understand the environment AV insurance is operating within.

 What AV Owners Need to Do Now